clblamires/ninesjournal/_posts/2020-02-03-the-temple-of-paraba.md

 “Then why am I here if not to meet the horse god?” she asked.

-“Hylia guided all of you here,” said Paraba.
-“In a strange and mysterious way, each of you was chosen by Hylia, I think, to save this country from Majora.”
+“You may still meet Malanya, Ophinia," said Paraba.
+"That may be part of why you're here.
+Hylia guided all of you here.
+In a strange and mysterious way, each of you was chosen by Hylia, I think, to save this country from Majora.”

 “But who is Majora?” asked Zedeki.
 “He was that figure in the portal, right?”